Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The thin tube will be placed into your rectum to inflate your colon with air.
 You may feel a slight fullness.

-A radiologist will position you face up on a table that slides into the CT scanner.
+A radiologist will put you face up on a table that slides into the CT scanner.

-The radiologist will leave the room and the CT scanner will be operated from a separate control room.
+The radiologist will leave the room.
+The CT scanner will be operated from a separate control room.
 You will be able to hear and talk with the staff.

 The table will move into and through the scanner.
 You may hear some whirring and clicking noises.